asc-csa/ckanext-asc-csa/installation guide/installation guide_en.md

 where seanh will be replace by your username.
 You can find more instruction on https://docs.ckan.org/en/2.9/maintaining/getting-started.html#create-admin-user

-Once done, you will need to manually copy the file transitional_orgs.json from the ckanext-csa extension to the directory containing the ckan.ini file.
+Once done, you will need to manually copy the file misc/transitional_orgs.json from the ckanext-csa extension to the directory containing the ckan.ini file.
 Once in this directory, open a command prompt and use the following commands :
 ```
 . /usr/lib/ckan/default/bin/activate
-ckanapi load organizations -I transitional_orgs.jsonl
+ckanapi load organizations -I misc/transitional_orgs.jsonl
 ```